 Polyurethane floors tend to be softer and more elastic, making them more resistant to scratching, as their elasticity tends to absorb some of the impact.
 This makes polyurethanes a good choice for food factories where the storage temperature can reach -30 degrees or in car parks as the elastic coating can act as a waterproofing.

-Polyurethane floors are favored in:
+Polyurethane floors are favoured in:

 - Places with foot traffic

 2. Epoxy floors and polyurethane floors react differently to different chemicals

 Epoxy and polyurethane flooring react differently to different chemicals they are exposed to.
 This makes polyurethanes the favoured choice in food industries that have contact with lactic acids.
 Epoxy flooring under these conditions could turn yellow in colour and could even experience corrosion.

 Epoxy floors are more suited to industries which have exposure to sulfuric acids as epoxy flooring is more resistant than polyurethane.

 3. Polyurethane is much more sensitive to humidity